gumdropsteve/Harmonia/README.md

-# Decentralized Autonomous Resolutions
+# Harmonia
-Peer to peer dispute resolution.
+Help your peers agree.

 ## Description
+Harmonia is a platform for cost effective, scalable, decentralized dispute resolution through NuCypher time encrypted voting, IPFS file storage, and the SKALE blockchain network.
+Harmonia is peer to peer dispute resolution.

 ### Motivation
 Every time I have heard about an AirBnb dispute from a guest, it was the worst thing ever.
 Every time I have heard about an AirBnb dispute from a host, no complaints.
 What is the commonality?
 Neither actually knows how AirBnb handles disputes.

 From a business perspective, the cost of losing a random non-host user (someone who does not list any rooms) is most likely more than the cost of losing a random host user (someone who does list a room(s)).
 This can be derived by compairing the company's $200 reward for referring new place hosts and $150 reward for referring new experience hosts to the company's $0 reward for referring new users.

-So if the situation is not clear, or for any less innocent reason that justifies it, siding with the host by default would be a wise business decision.
+So if the blame is not clear, or for any less innocent reason that justifies it, siding with the host by default would be a wise business decision.
 Even though it is not necessarily right.

 #### Trust Issue being Addressed - What do I think I have?
 Disputes are resolved in an honest and fair way without 3rd party (corporate) interests influncing outcomes.

 ### What it Does
-By decentralizing disputes to one's peers, Decentralized Autonomous Resolutions (DAR) ensures an open and fair dispute resolution.
+By decentralizing disputes to one's peers, Harmonia ensures an open and fair dispute resolution.

 The `Arbitrator.sol` contract is the capstone of DAR and sets up a platform where offers can be proposed and processed through completion.
 What makes it cool is the dispute resolution process.